grinnellm/SpawnIndex/README.md

 ## Description

-The SpawnIndex **R** package provides data, parameter values, and methods to calculate the spawn index for Pacific Herring (*Clupea pallasii*) in British Columbia (BC), Canada.
+The SpawnIndex package provides data, parameter values, and methods to calculate the spawn index for Pacific Herring (*Clupea pallasii*) in British Columbia (BC), Canada.
 Essentially, spawn index calculations convert spawn survey observations (e.g., spatial extent, number of egg layers, substrate type) to the Pacific Herring spawn index in BC.
 There are three types of spawn survey observations: surface spawn observations, Macrocystis spawn observations, and understory spawn observations.
 In addition, we include methods to convert eggs to biomass, and estimate spawning biomass in spawn-on-kelp operations.
 Note